-• This is useful input for theoretical asset pricing models which must possess both return and dividend growth predictability.
+- Clarifies that a permanent or at least highly persistent component in the pd ratio obscures return and dividend growth predictability. - This is useful input for theoretical asset pricing models which must possess both return and dividend growth predictability.

 - 2.4.
 Extracting expected returns and dividend growth rates - 2.4.1.
-Gaussian Setting - Follows Binsbergen and Koijen (2010). - Rather than pre-specifying that a variable x_t predicts returns or dividend growth, we can model expected returns (μ_t) and expected growth (g_t) rates as latent variables. - The assumptions are about the time-series dynamics, which we assume to be an AR(1) for both combined with the model for realized dividend growth
+Gaussian Setting - Follows Binsbergen and Koijen (2010). - Rather than pre-specifying that a variable xt predicts returns or dividend growth, we can model expected returns (μt) and expected growth (gt) rates as latent variables. - The assumptions are about the time-series dynamics, which we assume to be an AR(1) for both combined with the model for realized dividend growth